This page provides an overview for the get_troopdata()

 First things first—let’s load the troopdata package

-customizable datasets containing information on US military deployments
+generate customizable datasets containing information on US military

-represents the core of this package, providing customized data on US
+function represents the core of this package, providing customized data

 Country-year data